launchdarkly/LaunchDarkly-Docs/src/content/topics/home/account-security/sso/adfs.md

 [/block]

 <Callout intent="alert">
-  <Callout.Title>Configure the User's UPN Correctly</Callout.Title>
+  <CalloutTitle>Configure the User's UPN Correctly</CalloutTitle>
-   <Callout.Description>In the following example, we use the user's UPN as their name ID.
-As a best practice, we recommend setting the user's UPN to their email address instead.",</Callout.Description>
+   <CalloutDescription>In the following example, we use the user's UPN as their name ID.
+As a best practice, we recommend setting the user's UPN to their email address instead.",</CalloutDescription>
 </Callout>

 6. Set the following options: